bitcraze/hardware/src/products/crazyflie-2_1_brushless/datasheet/index.md

 ---

 {% datasheet_intro cf21bl-1024px.jpg; %}
-The Crazyflie 2.1 brushless brings added endurance, thrust and reliability to the  Crazyflie 2.X development ecosystem.
+The Crazyflie 2.1 Brushless brings added endurance, thrust and reliability to the Crazyflie 2.X development ecosystem.
 Together with an extensive package of software and deck expansions only your imagination sets the limit.
 {% enddatasheet_intro %}

 ## Introduction

-The Crazyflie 2.1 brushless kit is a versatile open source flying development platform that only weighs 32g and fits in the palm of your hand.
+The Crazyflie 2.1 Brushless kit is a versatile open source flying development platform that only weighs 32g and fits in the palm of your hand.
 The brushless motors brings added agility and improved payload capabilities.
 It is equipped with low-latency radio as well as Bluetooth LE allowing for various control methods, including scripted and manual options.
 Custom designed low RPM propellers gives a pleasant noise as well as a high efficiency.

 ## Features